The SDG Global Festival of Action features a range of sessions, innovations and performances, all contributing to the Festival experience!

 Each day of the Festival will be opened with a high-level plenary session in the Plenary Hall.
 These opening sessions will bring all 1,500 participants together and will be positioned to contextualize the discussions at the Festival and in turn, inspire each and every Festival-goer to take action during the Festival and beyond.

-A dynamic live stage positioned in the lobby area where ted-style talks, cross-generational dialogues, pitches and bar camps are featured.
+A dynamic live stage positioned in the lobby area where SDG Action talks, dialogues, and pitches are featured.
 The live stage is broadcast on UN Web TV and will provide the platform for participants, inspiring speakers and key stakeholders to record and disseminate their SDG actions, commitment and stories.

 SDG Action Zone